-LEAF: Delicate and long, with one leaf and a bud, they have been finely shaped.
-The leaves have yellow streaks as expected.
+LEAF: Delicate and long, finely shaped, with one leaf and a bud.
 Enticing aroma of sweet floral and chestnut emanate.

 1 level tbsp or 3 gm per 8 oz cup